maier/packer-templates/README.md

 $ packer build alpine-3.1.3-x86_64.json
 ```

+> Note, to debug the VM boot process change *headless* to *false* in the template.
+Optionally, run `PACKER_LOG=1 packer build alpine-3.1.3-x86_64.json` to see output from Packer.

 #### Deploy to Atlas

 This will act accordingly to how the variables were set in `sh_vars`.